nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 tags: [fhir,development]
 sidebar: overview_sidebar
 permalink: development_fhir_error_handling_guidance.html
-summary: "Details of the common error handling pattern(s) across all GP Connect FHIR APIs."
+summary: "Details of the common error handling pattern(s) across all GP Connect FHIR&reg; APIs"
 ---

 {% include important.html content="Please ignore any GPC-XXX format error codes defined in the *gpconnect-error-or-warning-code-1* value set / DMS guidance as these have now been superseded and will be removed in a future release." %}